 Laser Tattoo Removal

-Laser Clinic at Tribe
+Laser Clinic in Edinburgh

-After 2 treatments on an old tattoo.
-The cover up.
+After 2 treatments on an old tattoo. the cover-up

 Laser Treatment Fact-Sheet

 -Why does the ink stay in the skin when you have a tattoo?

 When you have a tattoo the particles of ink are too large for the body to destroy, so instead it encapsulates the particles of ink with a network of collagen fibres as the skin heals, and there the tattoo remains.

 -How does the YAG laser work to remove it?

 The laser emits a pulse of light that is preferentially absorbed into certain colours of ink.
 The light enters the skin at a speed that is too fast to heat the tissues (billionths of a second), instead, it produces a ‘shock wave’ effect and breaks up the ink particles into smaller pieces, the body then recognises these particles as something that shouldn’t be there and attacks it.
 The particles are then removed naturally via the body’s own elimination system.

 -Can you treat all colours?